MartindIT/azure-network-protocols/README.md

 ![image](https://github.com/MartindIT/azure-network-protocols/assets/151476834/3d66730f-749b-42d4-a910-b6925c42d5d7)
 ![image](https://github.com/MartindIT/azure-network-protocols/assets/151476834/3831973c-d4ae-41c3-99c6-4002f32e8b79)

 **3.)
 Once all your VM's are ready go to VM1 and copy and paste the Public IP address to Remote Desktop and connect with the username and password that you created.
-From there go to microsoft edge and download Wireshark**
+From there go to microsoft edge and download Wireshark.**

 ![image](https://github.com/MartindIT/azure-network-protocols/assets/151476834/c7875bd7-a1ff-47d6-a4ae-44f7be352d87)
 ![image](https://github.com/MartindIT/azure-network-protocols/assets/151476834/de678919-2887-4e79-973a-d33d2836ea0e)